acocac/postloss-Spattern/README.md

 If you use this repository consider citing:
 ```
-Coca-Castro A., Mulligan M. (2016). postloss-Spattern: A data mining based tool for mapping spatial patterns of tree cover loss.
+Coca-Castro A. (2016). postloss-Spattern: A data mining based tool for mapping spatial patterns of tree cover loss.
 Repository created as part of a MSc thesis entitled "Mapping deforestation stages and spatial patterns in the Amazon rainforest using fractal analysis and data mining techniques" supervised by Dr. Mark Mulligan.
 ```
 The tool can be executed using the demo data (inside the repository folder).